TSB Recommendation M03-02

 That said, fishermen continue to perish at sea, which suggests there is still much to be done by all affected stakeholders to achieve the ultimate objective of achieving an industry-wide fishing safety culture.

-The deficiency file is assigned Closed status.
+This deficiency file is Closed.